 Try a Mechanical Exfoliator

 And if your manual exfoliators aren’t cutting it, try the combination of a cleansing device with a chemical exfoliator.
-Grab your Clarisonic Mia Smart 3-in-1 Sonic Beauty Device ($99) and use it with an acid cleanser (like Peter Thomas Roth 3% Glycolic Solutions Cleanser, $38, or Dermadoctor Ain’t Misbehavin’ Medicated AHA/BHA Acne Cleanser, $32).
+Grab your Clarisonic Mia Smart Anti-Aging and Cleansing Skincare Device ($169) and use it with an acid cleanser (like Peter Thomas Roth 3% Glycolic Solutions Cleanser, $39, or Dermadoctor Ain’t Misbehavin’ Medicated AHA/BHA Acne Cleanser, $32).

 Try a Retinoid

 But like all powerful skincare ingredients, take caution when using retinoids.
-Because retinoids can make your skin more susceptible to the sun, apply them at night and be diligent about wearing sunscreen during the day.
+Nazarian explains: "If [retinoids] are overused, the oil gland activity can decrease too much, and skin can become too dry, so use sparingly!
+After a few weeks of use, the blackheads will typically pop out with gentle pressure.
+If they’re not budging, see your dermatologist to avoid damaging your tissue and creating scars."
+Also, because retinoids may make your skin more sensitive, be diligent about wearing sunscreen during the day.
 Talk to your dermatologist about trying a retinoid to see if it's the right choice for your skin.